Confirming the existence of a new higher charmonium $\psi(4500)$ by the newly released data of $e^+e^- \to K^+K^

 \section{Summary}

 Recently, the BESIII Collaboration had measured the Born cross section of $e^+e^- \to K^+K^- J/\psi$ from 4.127 to 4.600 GeV, in which two charmoniumlike structures were observed \cite{BESIII:2022joj}.
-The first resonance can refer to the famous $Y(4220)$, and the second resonance around 4.5 GeV denoted by the $Y(4500)$ was observed for the first time.
-Surprisingly, the measured mass of the newly observed $Y(4500)$ can well coincide with that of a predicted charmonium candidate $\psi(4500)$ in our previous work \cite{Wang:2019mhs}.
-In this spectroscopy framework \cite{Wang:2019mhs}, the $Y(4220)$ and $\psi(4415)$ can be assigned into the vector charmonium family under a $4S$-$3D$ and $5S$-$4D$ mixing scheme very well, respectively.
+The first resonance can be related to the famous $Y(4220)$, and the second resonance around 4.5 GeV, denoted by the $Y(4500)$, was observed for the first time.
+Surprisingly, the measured mass of the newly observed $Y(4500)$ can be well matched with that of a candidate charmonium candidate $\psi(4500)$ predicted in our previous work \cite{Wang:2019mhs}.
+In this spectroscopy framework \cite{Wang:2019mhs}, the $Y(4220)$ and $\psi(4415)$ can be very well assigned to the vector charmonium family under a $4S$-$3D$ and $5S$-$4D$ mixing scheme, respectively.
 As the predictions, two corresponding partner states $\psi(4380)$ and $\psi(4500)$ were obtained \cite{Wang:2019mhs}.
-Therefore, the recent observation of the $Y(4500)$ gives us confidence to identify the existence of the predicted charmonium $\psi(4500)$.
+Therefore, the recent observation of the $Y(4500)$ gives us confidence in identifying the existence of the predicted charmonium $\psi(4500)$.

-In order to further confirm the nature of the $Y(4500)$, we first reanalyzed the cross section of $e^+e^- \to K^+K^- J/\psi$ by introducing two theoretically predicted charmonium states $\psi(4220)$ and $\psi(4500)$ as intermediate resonances in the scheme I. We found that the broader enhancement structure around 4.5 GeV can be reproduced by a narrower $\psi(4500)$ state when the enhanced data point at 4.600 GeV is not included in the fit, which may be caused by the contributions from higher charmonium states above 4.6 GeV \cite{Wang:2020prx,Qian:2021gby}.
-After clarifying this width discrepancy problem, we noticed that the refined description for the cross section of $e^+e^- \to K^+K^- J/\psi$ in the fitting scheme I is still not good, so a four-resonances fitting scheme II was introduced, where the contributions of two well-established charmonium state $\psi(4160)$ and $\psi(4415)$ were considered.
-We found that the inclusions of the $\psi(4160)$ and $\psi(4415)$ can obviously improve the fitting quality, where four sets of widely different solutions to $\Gamma_{e^+e^-} \mathcal{B}(\psi \to K^+K^- J/\psi)$ were obtained.
+To further confirm the nature of the $Y(4500)$, we first reanalyzed the cross section of $e^+e^- \to K^+K^- J/\psi$ by introducing two theoretically predicted charmonium states $\psi(4220)$ and $\psi(4500)$ as intermediate resonances in the scheme I. We found that the broader enhancement structure around 4.5 GeV can be reproduced by a narrower $\psi(4500)$ state when the enhanced data point at 4.600 GeV is not included in the fit, which may be caused by the contributions from higher charmonium states above 4.6 GeV \cite{Wang:2020prx,Qian:2021gby}.
+After resolving this width discrepancy problem, we found that the refined description for the cross section of $e^+e^- \to K^+K^- J/\psi$ in the fit scheme I is still not good, so a four-resonance fit scheme II was introduced, considering the contributions of two well-established charmonium states $\psi(4160)$ and $\psi(4415)$.
+We found that the inclusion of the $\psi(4160)$ and $\psi(4415)$ can obviously improve the fitting quality, with four sets of very different solutions to $\Gamma_{e^+e^-} \mathcal{B}(\psi \to K^+K^- J/\psi)$ were obtained.